-- 351. The Framework states that planning decisions should contribute to and enhance the natural environment by (inter alia) recognising the economic and other benefits of the best and most versatile land (defined as land in grades 1, 2 and 3a of the Agricultural Land Classification) and where significant development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of a higher quality. - 352.
-The application site is Grade 3 agricultural land (good to moderate) and whilst it is not regarded as 'poor quality' land (ref DEFRA agricultural land classifications) its loss is not considered significant.
-Nonetheless the development of Grade 3 agricultural land which is currently used for agriculture is a dis-benefit of the scheme.
-Whilst not an issue that would justify a refusal of planning permission on its own, it is an issue to be taken into account in the overall balance of whether the identified dis-benefits of development would significantly and demonstrably out-weigh its identified benefits.
+- 343. The Framework states that planning decisions should contribute to and enhance the natural environment by (inter alia) recognising the economic and other benefits of the best and most versatile land (defined as land in grades 1, 2 and 3a of the Agricultural Land Classification) and where significant development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of a higher quality. - 344.
+The application site is Grade 3 agricultural land (good to moderate) and whilst it is not regarded as 'poor quality' land (ref DEFRA agricultural land classifications) its loss is not considered significant, particularly when considered in the light of the allocation of the land within the adopted Development Plan for mixed use development.